gis-rpd/pipelines/README.md

   logs/submission.log` (for GIS).
 Upon restart, partially created files will be automatically deleted and the pipeline will skip already completed steps
-- Note, that the output directory has to be on a filesystem shared by the cluster (i.e. local /tmp wont't work unless run in local mode)
+- Note, that the output directory has to be on a shared filesystem, i.e. directories local to the cluster node like `/tmp` wont't work, unless run in local mode)

 ### Example